1874 - 1965

 Churchill was initiated into Studholme Lodge (now United Studholme Alliance Lodge) No. 1591 on 24 May 1901.
 Churchill completed his second degree nearly two months later on 19th July and was then made a Master Mason on 5th March 1902.

-Something you may not know: Churchill’s personal masonic apron is held on public display by our Library and Museum here at Freemasons’ Hall.
+Something you may not know: Churchill’s personal masonic apron is held on public display by the Museum of Freemasonry here at Freemasons’ Hall.